-Restructuring costs and other income netted to \$0.3 million of income and \$1.8 million of expense in the first six months of 2010 and 2009, respectively.
-Other income included a curtailment gain on a pension liability of \$0.2 million associated with the reduction of 25 full-time positions in France and a gain of \$0.3 million associated with the sale of real estate in the U.S. These gains were offset in part by restructuring costs of \$0.2 million in the first six months of 2010 associated with prior period restructuring plans.
-We recorded restructuring costs of \$1.8 million in the first six months of 2009, consisting of severance and associated charges primarily related to the reduction of 78 full-time positions in the U.S., China, and Europe in the Papermaking Systems segment.
+Restructuring costs and other income, net was \$1.1 million of income and \$2.3 million of expense in the first nine months of 2010 and 2009, respectively.
+Other income in the 2010 period included a gain of \$1.1 million associated with the sale of real estate in the U.S. and a curtailment gain on a pension liability of \$0.2 million associated with the reduction of 25 full-time positions in France.
+These gains were offset in part by restructuring costs of \$0.2 million associated with previous restructuring plans.
+Restructuring costs of \$2.3 million in the first nine months of 2009 consisted of severance and associated charges primarily related to the reduction of 84 full-time positions in China, the U.S., Europe, and Canada.
+All of these items occurred in the Papermaking Systems segment.